-The Libraries occasionally remove worn or dated materials from the collections.
-Factors for consideration include: current availability, format of item, usage, historical value, availability via interlibrary loan, physical condition, and space.
+The Libraries will remove worn or dated materials from the collections.
+Additional factors for consideration include: current availability, format of item, usage, historical value, availability via interlibrary loan, physical condition, and space.

 Fiscal realities may require reducing the amount of resources purchased.
 Factors for consideration include: academic need, price, accreditation requirements, usage, and format.